corefan/xenko-docs/manual/input/mouse.md

 ### Normalized coordinates

-@'SiliconStudio.Xenko.Input.InputManager.MousePosition' returns the mouse pointer position in **normalized** X and Y coordinates instead of actual screen sizes in pixels.
+@'SiliconStudio.Xenko.Input.InputManager.MousePosition' returns the mouse pointer position in **normalized** X, Y coordinates instead of actual screen sizes in pixels.
 This means the pointer position adjusts to any resolution and you don't have to write separate code for different resolutions.

 * (0,0): the pointer is in the top-left corner of the screen
 * (1,1): the pointer is in the bottom-right corner of the screen